Music 508 001,Musicianship, James Primosch, (meeting time to be scheduled)

 - take down Bach chorales in harmonic dictations

-Performance is a term used differently within a variety of academic disciplines and human activities (theatre, anthropology, visual arts, business, sports, politics, science) signaling “a wide range of human behaviors” (Diane Taylor).
-In connection to an explosion of scholarship in performance studies during the last forty years (Schechner, Schneider, Worthen, Roach, Davis etc.) and, more recently, in musicology (Abbate, Cook, Opera Quarterly), we will explore the relationship between this constellation of meanings and music, focusing on theatre (esp.
-Shakespeare) and opera.
-In particular, the seminar will examine stagings of Baroque operas, paying particular attention to a set of works that are today frequently revived in opera houses worldwide, those first performed in Italy during the seventeenth century.
-Among the topics and concepts covered are: research and writing methodologies, agency, reconstruction and re-enactment, technology and mediation, materiality, gender, singers’ uses of body and voice, text vs. performance, editing, history and memory, and the always elusive postdramatic.
+This proseminar (604) explores theories and models of historical investigation through works that exemplify particular approaches, such as transnational, environmental/landscape, gender/sexuality, critical race studies, performance studies, archives, and the digital humanities.
+This instantiation is devoted to performance studies.
+“Performance” is a term used differently within a variety of academic disciplines and human activities (theatre, anthropology, visual arts, business, sports, politics, science) signaling “a wide range of human behaviors” (Diana Taylor).
+In connection to an explosion of scholarship in performance studies during the last forty years--both in theater/dance studies (Schechner, Schneider, Worthen, Fischer-Lichte, Roach, Davis etc.) and musicology (Abbate, Cook, Levin)--we will explore the relationships between this broad constellation of meanings and examples of today’s music, theatre, and dance performances, generally qualified as “avant-garde,” “experimental,” “postmodern” or “postdramatic.”
+Readings from performance theorists and practitioners will be included, from Appia, Brecht, Artaud to LeCompte, Wilson, De Keersmaeker, Castellucci.
+Case studies may include operas, oratorios, and dance works (e.g., Monteverdi, Cavalli, Handel, Gluck, Mozart) as well as theatrical adaptations of poems from the medieval and early modern periods (Dante, Ariosto, Tasso).
+Among the topics and concepts covered: research and writing methodologies, agency, performativity, reconstruction and re-enactment, technology and mediation, materiality, spectrality, gender, uses of body, movement and voice, text vs. performance, history and memory, performance and museums, intercultural approaches.